ZeusFSX/product-taxonomy/README.md

 We've structured it to be as user-friendly as possible, whether you're looking to integrate the taxonomy into your own system, suggest changes, or delve into how it's developed and maintained.

-### 🧩 How to integrate with the taxonomy: `dist/`
+### 🧩 How to integrate with the taxonomy: `releases` branch (you're here!)

-Dive straight into `dist/` to find the files you need and integrate this taxonomy into your system.
+Dive straight into `releases` to find the files you need and integrate this taxonomy into your system.

 We're working on a variety of formats to make it easy to integrate with your systems.
 Today we have `txt` and `json` formats, and we're working on more.
 If you have a specific format you'd like to see, please open an issue and let us know!

-### 🧑🏼‍🏫 How to make changes to the taxonomy: `data/`
+### 🧑🏼‍🏫 How to make changes to the taxonomy: [`main` @ `data/`](https://github.com/Shopify/product-taxonomy/tree/main/data)

 > **🔵 Note**: While we are in preview we are not actively seeking PRs.

 Everything comes from the source-of-truth in `data/`.
 This is where you can submit PRs to change the taxonomy itself.

-### 👩🏼‍💻 How to evolve the system: `dev/`
+### 👩🏼‍💻 How to evolve the system: [`main` @ `/`](https://github.com/Shopify/product-taxonomy/tree/main)

-Dive deep by hopping straight into `dev/` to see how the taxonomy is generated and maintained.
+You can see how how the taxonomy is generated and maintained.
 This is where the magic happens.

-For more information, see the [dev readme](./dev/README.md)
+For more information, see the [dev README](https://github.com/Shopify/product-taxonomy/blob/main/README.md)

 ## 📅 Releases

-We'll manage releases on Github and generally follow [semver](https://semver.org/).
 You can always find the current version in [`VERSION`](./VERSION).

+We follow time-based releases consistent with [Shopify's API release schedule](https://shopify.dev/docs/api/usage/versioning#release-schedule) _at most_.
+That means a release every 3 months at the beginning of the quarter.
+Version names are date-based to be meaningful and semantically unambiguous (for example, `2024-01`).

 ## 📜 License